RvanderLaan/DAGger/readme.md

  - [ ] Attribute encoding (colors)
  - [ ] Import 3D models (voxelize on the fly)
  - [ ] Scene modification
+ - [ ] Stream based on demand - only nodes that are visible or close to the camera (e.g. could separate scene into a root file and 64 "chunk" files)

 Running it locally:
 - Get NPM and Yarn installed